Riddim-GLiTCH/Virtual-Boy/README.md

 - Vending Machine - for the About Me cut-off fix.
 - bernesealexxx from the Replugged server - for the CSS rules that re-add the "@" symbol back to usernames.
 - zeylogger - for the unread pill modification in the channels.
+- aoithesceneryhoarder - for the improved channel category dividers.